local-projects/lp.socket-io-server/README.md

-# SocketioGenericServer
+# Generic Socket.io Server
 Socket.io server for sending and receiving generic "commmands" with data arguments.
+Also contains basic functionality for interfacing via TCP.

 ## Install and run